 Academic calendar

-Class begins 28.09.2020
+Class begins 27.09.21

-Class ends 22.12.2020
+Class ends 22.12.21

 Syllabus Prerequisites Good language competence is required to attend the course.
 Adequate requirements knowledge of the main categories of European cultural history and of the tools for text analysis taught in undergraduate courses.
 Expected learning On completion of the programme the successful student will be able to: outcomes Knowledge and understanding - understand and identify a variety of historical, social, economic, political, cultural, literary and linguistic phenomena that have contributed to the definition and spread of English culture.
-A unlained by oveled as and and overton dine Applying knowledge and understanding - Systematically analyze and synthesize a range of cultural and historical phenomena from a and transnational perspective - Systematically contextualize cultural processes starting from their textual traces in a variety of genres and text types (economic and political essays, literature, journalism, mass media) within the field of English Culture.
+Applying knowledge and understanding - Systematically analyze and synthesize a range of cultural and historical phenomena from a and transnational perspective

+- Systematically contextualize cultural processes starting from their textual traces in a variety of genres and text types (economic and political essays, literature, journalism, mass media) within the field of English Culture.
 Making informed judgements and choices Critically reflect on and analyze the interaction between linguistic and cultural phenomena that are inextricably related to the development of discursive practices in diverse disciplinary fields.
-Communicating knowledge and understanding Use accurate language and appropriate and specialized vocabulary in different areas of cultural enquiry Persuasively communicate and systematically manage ideas and information about specific themes and crucial issues of English culture/cultures Capacities to continue learning Critically evaluate and creatively apply the best tools and methods of inquiry to explore the socio-cultural processes at issue.
+Communicating knowledge and understanding - Use accurate language and appropriate and specialized vocabulary in different areas of cultural enquiry - Persuasively communicate and systematically manage ideas and information about specific themes and crucial issues of English culture/cultures Capacities to continue learning Critically evaluate and creatively apply the best tools and methods of inquiry to explore the socio-cultural processes at issue.
 Research new critical materials to further explore specific aspects of the problems at issue within the field of English Culture.
-Contents The course of English culture mainly focuses on the historical, social, economic, political, cultural, literary and linguistic phenomena that have contributed to the definition and spread of English culture.
+Course program The course of English culture mainly focuses on the historical, social, economic, political, cultural, literary and linguistic phenomena that have contributed to the definition and spread of English culture.
 Light will be shed on the deep relationship between cultural processes and the development of discursive practices in diverse disciplinary fields.
 Such processes will be investigated in a variety of texts and genres ranging from economic and political essays to literature, journalism and mass media.
+The Myth of Venice in Elizabethan Culture Course program · Bibliography Primary Sources William Shakespeare, The Merchant of Venice 1596 (one of the following editions: New Cambridge, Oxford, Arden, Penguin) Fynes Moryson, An Itinerary (1617) (selected pages) Robert Asham, The Schoolmaster (1570) (selected pages) Lewis Lewkenor's The Commonwealth and Government of Venice (1599) (selected pages) Daniel Price, The Merchant, a Sermon 1608 (selected pages) Secondary Sources Books: Bruster D. Drama and the Market in the Age of Shakespeare, CUP 1992 (selected pages) Hawles David, Shakespeare and Economic Theory, Bloomsbury 2015